13 Steps How to Start a Blog Using WordPress & Make Money Easily

 So, without further due and if you're ready to take some action, let's learn how to start a blog the simple way.

-There is a reason behind my madness recommending two hosting companies.
-When comparing both to an awesome curry...one is hot and the other is mild, but both taste good depending on your preference.
+There is a reason behind my madness recommending three hosting companies.
+When comparing an awesome curry...one is hot and the other is mild, but both taste good depending on your preference.

-If you're like I was many years ago knowing much about nothing, then you might want to opt to use My Wealthy Affiliate Unique Take – Can You Retire & Start Living? to get started.
+If you're like I was many years ago knowing much about nothing, then you might prefer jump straight into my Wealthy Affiliate Review 2018 – Build Your Empire, Retire & Start Living! to get started.
 They're an online university that offer full video training how to start a blog and be your own boss.

 Wealthy Affiliate are fabulous if you're looking for in-depth premium training, regular up-to-date teaching, webinars, unlimited websites, forums, chatrooms and super fast cloud hosting...basically they offer everything to help you get started.